oclint/oclint-cocoa-additions/README.md

 oclint-cocoa-additions
 ======================

-This repository contains a number of conveniences for using [OCLint](http://oclint.org) alongside Cocoa and Cocoa Touch.
+This repository contains a number of conveniences for using OCLint[http://oclint.org] alongside Cocoa and Cocoa Touch.

 Several of the checks included with OCLint allow you to annotate your code to achieve additional safety customized to your code base.
-Essentially, this allows you to add static features to Objective-C, like protected methods and abstract methods that must be overriden by subclasses.
+Essentially, this mechanism allows oclint to add powerful static features to Objective-C, like protected methods and abstract methods that must be overriden by subclasses.

-This repo contains some conveniences for utilizing these rules as well as annotations for some of the system frameworks that take advantage of these checks to formalize previously informal documentation.
+This repo contains some conveniences for utilizing these checks as well as annotations for some of the system frameworks that take advantage of these checks to formalize previously informal documentation.

 # Usage #